LinuxDroidMaster/Termux-Desktops/Documentation/terminology.md

-* Make sure to check out the hyperlink if you'd like to learn more about a specific thing.
+* Make sure to check out the hyperlinks if you'd like to learn more.

 # Environments